objcio/articles/2015-02-09-photoskit.md

 #Outline
-We'll start with a bird's-eye view of the [framework's object model](#PhotosKit-Object-Model) – the entities and the relationships between them, fetching instances of those entities and working with the fetch results.
+We'll start with a bird's-eye view of the [framework's object model](#PhotosKit-Object-Model): the entities and the relationships between them, fetching instances of those entities, and working with the fetch results.

 Additionally, we'll cover [the asset metadata](#Photo-metadata) that wasn't available to developers when using AssetsLibrary.

-Then we'll discuss [loading the assets' image data](#Photo-Loading) – the process itself, multitudes of available options, some gotchas and edge cases.
+Then we'll discuss [loading the assets' image data](#Photo-Loading): the process itself, multitudes of available options, some gotchas and edge cases.

 And finally we'll talk about [observing changes](#The-Times-They-Are-A-Changin) made to the photo library by external actors and learn how to make and commit [our own changes](#Wind-of-Change).

 #PhotosKit Object Model
 PhotosKit defines an entity graph that models the objects presented to the user in the stock Photos.app.
-These *photo entities* are lightweight and immutable.
+These photo entities are lightweight and immutable.
 All the PhotosKit objects inherit from the abstract `PHObject` base class, whose public interface only provides a `localIdentifier` property.

 `PHAsset` represents a single asset in the users photo library, providing the [metadata](#Photo-metadata) for that asset.